 Why Is Your Profit Margin Important?

 Banks, accountants, and investors use profit margin as a gauge for the profitability of your business.
 A high profit margin means you’re doing things right.
-A low profit margin means you need to make some adjustments.
+A low margin means you need to make some adjustments.

 One such adjustment may be your pricing strategy.
-If you have a low profit margin, you may need to increase what you charge for your product or service.
+If you have a low margin, you may need to increase what you charge for your product or service.

 Another such adjustment might be your cost of goods sold (COGS).
 If you have a low profit margin, try finding ways to decrease what you spend to get your product to market.